 🎉 Perfect party cocktail idea

-Sure, you can simply pour some sparkling wine for friends to drink at your party.
+Sure, you can simply pour some sparkling wine for friends to drink at your New Year's Eve parties.
 But it's so much more fun to take it up a notch and make these cute little Champagne jello shots.

 - They're served in mini plastic jello shot cups, making them easy to enjoy while mixing and mingling at parties.